ashishthotwe07/Youtube-Clone-template/README.md

 ## Notes

-- This YouTube clone project is created for learning purposes, showcasing responsive web design skills using HTML and CSS.
+- This YouTube clone project is created for learning purposes from Youtube (@greatStack:youtube Channel), showcasing responsive web design skills using HTML and CSS.

 - The project does not include any backend functionality or actual video playback.